 Maintaining a full-capacity of skilled workers has become a challenge among companies in the manufacturing and fabrication industries.
 The limited availability of qualified workers is due to the skills gap and aging workforce epidemic that the industry is seeing.
-The high demand for more skilled workers is what led Mark Dilling, General Manager of Customer Service at Mazak Optonics, to create an apprenticeship program at Mazak.
+The high demand for more skilled workers is what led Mazak Optonics to create an apprenticeship program at Mazak.

 Mazak Optonics’ inaugural apprenticeship program began in January 2019 with five members.
 Aujuddin Shaikh, Ruben Luna, Omar Avitia, Bre Barnett, and Thomas Brown were selected to participate in the six-month-long Mazak apprenticeship program.

 Mazak’s apprenticeship is an earn-while-you learn training program with the first four months being a combination of classroom learning and hands-on training.
 This strategy enables the apprentices to nail down the theory of fundamentals and functions in laser-cutting technology.
 During this time, the apprentices focused on learning mechanical and electrical fundamentals, pneumatics and hydraulics, and machine installation processes.
 We split up each day to cover both learning tactics.
 Mornings were spent in the classroom learning the theory of why and how, while the afternoons were spent in the showroom training and implementing with practical examples.
 Engineers are very tactical people, because of that, hands-on training is essential for learning theory.